TheKK/rainbow-dot/README.md

 ----------
 ![Screenshot](README/screenshot.gif)

-I want to make a 2d scroolling shooting game, and this is my early designed of game title.
+I want to make a 2d scroolling shooting game, and this is my early design of game title.
 It's also the only part you would think this is a game...

 Other part are work in process.